• Skip to primary navigation

 Green Onions (Scallions)

-• Place them in a jar of water (like flowers) and keep them in the fridge, or wrap them in a damp paper towel and store them in a resealable bag.
+• Place them in a jar of water (like flowers) and refrigerate, or wrap them in a damp paper towel and store in a resealable bag.

 • Shelf life: About 1-2 weeks in the fridge.